 Erik doesn’t enjoy being separated from his people. so a crate is best for him when he is left home alone.
 This will prevent him from trying to jump the fence to go with you.
 He just knows you want him to go along and enjoy the fun!

 He is currently in a GSROC foster home and gets along well with the boy in the home.
 He loves to play keep away with the little boy in his foster home.
 He does best with children at least 8 years old or older.
-He gets along with the female dog in his foster home.
-She is an alpha and quickly let him know what is expected of him.
+He is just too active and athletic for smaller children.

 Adoption Application If you are interested in adopting one of our dogs, you may submit an application online or via fax.
 If you choose to send a fax, please download the Adoption Application here in PDF format; fill it out and sign it.
 You can fax it to us at 714-773-9430.